-“My biggest weakness is I work too hard” is the answer interviewers laugh at after you leave.
-A good prompt forces honest weakness, real growth, and a strength that’s a job-relevant claim with proof.
+“My biggest weakness is I work too hard” is the answer interviewers laugh at after you leave the room.
+By 2026, skills-based hiring and AI-assisted screening mean recruiters expect a concrete, self-aware answer, not a recycled cliché.
+A good prompt forces an honest weakness, a real growth arc, and a strength stated as a job-relevant claim with proof attached.

 Who this is for

-Candidates preparing for behavioural rounds, career switchers framing transitions honestly, anyone who has used “perfectionism” as a weakness.
+Candidates preparing for behavioral rounds, career switchers framing a transition honestly, and anyone who has ever reached for “perfectionism” as a weakness.

 Every strengths/weaknesses prompt should carry six elements:

-- Role: candidate, hiring manager, recruiter; name the persona AI plays.
+- Role: candidate, hiring manager, recruiter.
+Name the persona the AI plays.

 - Context: target role, company, level, your background.

-- Goal: one deliverable (story, answer, cover letter, salary script, etc.).
+- Goal: one deliverable (story, answer, cover letter, follow-up script).

 - Constraints: word count, banned phrases, must-include facts.

-- Examples: paste 1-2 of your past answers or sample tone.
+- Examples: paste 1-2 of your past answers so the model copies your voice, not a template.

 12 copy-ready prompt templates